What You'll Learn

 Eating disorders can and do occur in teenagers, and even in young children.
 But it’s during the college years that young people, especially young women, are most at risk for developing them.

-The challenges of college life, adding pressure to underlying mental health issues, create what Dr. Alison Baker calls a “perfect storm” for these disorders, the most common of which are anorexia and bulimia.
+The challenges of college life, adding pressure to underlying mental health issues, create what Alison Baker, MD, calls a “perfect storm” for these disorders, the most common of which are anorexia and bulimia.

 The storm occurs when the realities of college life—increased workload, less structure, and more focus on peers—collide with anxieties, learning issues, or poor self-esteem.
-A young woman who was able to manage stress and stay afloat during high school with a lot of hard work and support from her parents might find herself drowning in the confusing, complicated world of college.
+A young person who was able to manage stress and stay afloat during high school with a lot of hard work and support from their parents might find themselves drowning in the confusing, complicated world of college.

 Eating disorders develop when the need to feel control over a stressful environment is channeled through food restriction, over-exercise, and an unhealthy focus on body weight.